-- You need to update web coding every time your themes and plugin update themselves.
+- You must update web coding every time your themes and plugin update.

 Now, you might be wondering if there is any alternative solution to this?
-Yes, using the drag-and-drop page builders anyone can create or customize their cart pages right away regardless of any coding knowledge.
-Even experienced developers can also use a website builder plugin to deliver quick service to their clients.
+Yes, using drag-and-drop page builders, anyone can create or customize their cart pages right away, regardless of any coding knowledge.
+Even experienced developers can use a website builder plugin to deliver quick service to their clients.

 Happy Addons powered by Elementor is a dynamic page builder.
-In the next section, we will show you how to edit the WooCommerce cart page and add a mini cart using this plugin.
+The next section will show you how to edit the WooCommerce cart page and add a mini cart using this plugin.
 Keep reading.

 Related Resource: Essential WooCommerce Shortcodes to Customize Your Online Store on WordPress.

 How to Edit WooCommerce Cart Page with Elementor